kmlawson/history-of-history-in-east-asia/seminars.md

 There is also a fantastic reference manual that anyone with an interest in Chinese history should consider using:

 Wilkinson, Endymion Porter. *Chinese History: A Manual*.
 Fifth Edition.
 Harvard Univ Asia Center, 2018.  - A convenient digital version of the book can be purchased through the iOS and Android app [Pleco](https://www.pleco.com/).

-### Elective Reading

-All students must read one of the elective reading categories.
-The elective reading categories are what you base your elective reading handout on.

-1. Schaberg, David *A Patterned Past: Form and Thought in Early Chinese Historiography* (2001) - Ch 1 The Rhetoric of Good Order [Library ebook](http://hdl.handle.net/2027/heb.09182)
-2. Schaberg, David *A Patterned Past: Form and Thought in Early Chinese Historiography* (2001) - Ch 5 The Anecdotal History [Library ebook](http://hdl.handle.net/2027/heb.09182)
-3. Schaberg, David *A Patterned Past: Form and Thought in Early Chinese Historiography* (2001) - Ch 8 Writing and the Ends of History [Library ebook](http://hdl.handle.net/2027/heb.09182)
-4. Nylan, Michael *The Five "Confucian" Classics* (2001) - Ch 3 The Documents (see Files)
-5. Nylan, Michael *The Five "Confucian" Classics* (2001) - Ch 2 The Odes (see Files)
-6. Els, Paul van and Sarah A. Queen *Between History and Philosophy: Anecdotes in Early China* Introduction: Anecdotes in Early China p1-40 [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3108589)
-7. Els, Paul van and Sarah A. Queen *Between History and Philosophy: Anecdotes in Early China* Ch 7 The Limits of Praise and Blame [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3108589)
-8. Denecke, Wiebke et al *The Oxford Handbook of Classical Chinese Literature* Ch 8 Text and Commentary: The Early Tradition + Ch 3 Histories (shi 史) [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2495377)
-9. Fitzgerald, Devin trans. *Shitong* [Ch 1 The Six Schools of History](https://devinfitz.com/translations/zhengtong-and-history/liu-zhiji-excerpt-from-the-comprehensive-perspectives-on-historiography-shi-tong-史通/)

 ### Further Reading